Jahender/architecture-center/docs/reliability/disaster-recovery.md

 - With some errors, the application can continue handling user requests with reduced functionality.
 - More severe service disruptions might render the application unavailable.

-A well-designed system separates responsibilities at the service level—at design time and at runtime.
+A well-designed system separates responsibilities at the service level &mdash; at design time and at runtime.
 This prevents a dependent service disruption from bringing down the entire application.
 For example, consider a web commerce application with the following modules:

 ![ADD LINK TO ART](./_images/disaster-recovery.png)

-If the database for hosting orders goes down, the Order Processing service can’t process sales transactions.
+If the database for hosting orders goes down, the Order Processing service can't process sales transactions.
 Depending on the architecture, it might be difficult or impossible for the Order Submission and Order Processing services to continue.
 However, if the product data is stored in a different location, the Product Catalog is still available for viewing products, even though other parts of the application, such as ordering and inventory queries, might be unavailable.

 It's up to you to determine how the application will inform users of any temporary problems and to build appropriate notifications into the system.
 In the previous example, the application might allow for viewing products and for adding them to a shopping cart.
 However, when the customer attempts to make a purchase, the application should notify them that the ordering functionality is temporarily unavailable.
 This isn't ideal for the customer, but it prevents an application-wide service disruption.